-This hands-on course Is intended for students with a strong interest in a career in computer technology.
+This hands-on course is intended for students with a strong interest in a career in computer technology.
 Students will learn to service, upgrade, troubleshoot, and repair computers.
 Interested students will have the opportunity to apply for intern and mentoring opportunities.
 The goal for this course is to prepare students for the TestOut PCPro certification and the CompTIA A+ certification.
-Individual student material costs may be applicable to this course.

-COMPUTER SYSTEMS ENGINEER 3-4 (CTE 413, 414) (Net+, TestOut NetPro Computer Certification)
+COMPUTER SYSTEMS ENGINEER 3-4 (Microsoft Certification) (CTE 413, 414)